 - You are spending lots of time doing backups and saving them to a cloud storage service.

 It may be daunting to some of you to perform these tasks, and some may not realize there is any other option available.
 However, it is possible to automate these tasks and it’s up to your judgment to decide whether automation is a good or bad thing for you.
-Later on, as you become adjusted to automating, you may realize that it is saving you time and increasing your productivity.
+Later on, as you become adjusted to web automation, you may realize that it is saving you time and increasing your productivity.

 This manual is created for readers like you, who spend much of their quality time digitally and would like to manage daily tasks effectively.
 I, the author, do not have any affiliation or financial commitment to any of the tools or services discussed in this manual.

 Thoughout the manual I will teach you how I use automation tools in order to improve my life.
-Don’t feel like you need to follow them to-the-letter; instead, think of them as ideas you can use as you search for your own solution.
+Don’t feel like you need to follow them to-the-letter; instead, think of them as ideas you can use as you search for your own web automation solution.

 With that in mind let’s get started!